ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 #### .openapi-generator-ignore

+OpenAPI Generator supports a .openapi-generator-ignore file, similar to .gitignore or .dockerignore you're probably already familiar with.
+With the ignore file, you can specify individual files or directories can be ignored.

 The openapi-generator may at times overwrite files that we do not want overwritten.
-To prevent this behavior, edit the [`bip-[service-name]/src/main/resources/openapi/.openapi-generator-ignore`](https://github.com/department-of-veterans-affairs/bip-reference-person/tree/master/bip-reference-person/src/main/resources/openapi/.openapi-generator-ignore) file.
+To prevent this behavior, edit the [`bip-[service-name]/.openapi-generator-ignore`](https://github.com/department-of-veterans-affairs/bip-reference-person/tree/master/bip-reference-person/.openapi-generator-ignore) file.

 - The `.openapi-generator-ignore` file was created by openapi-generator, but will not overwrite additive edits to it.
-- The file is hidden, so (for example) users of eclipse / STS can find this file using the _Navigator_ view.
+- The file is hidden, so (for example) users of Eclipse / STS can find this file using the _Navigator_ view.
 - The format and wildcards is similar to the git ignore file

 <details><summary>Ignore File Snippet</summary>